Ficool

 The blue light along his blade grew calm and sharp, turning colder and more solid.

-Luke noticed that the steam around the man looked thinner than before.
+Luke noticed the steam around the man looked thinner than before.

-The man also felt something wrong.
+The man felt it too.
 His face twisted for a moment.

 He charged again with the monsters at his feet.